BioNBytes/MutationData_ProteinPaint_Lollipop_Tutorial/README.md

 Author: Osama Shiraz Shah<br>
 Date: 2025-05-29

+## Overview
+This tutorial will guide you through the process of creating lollipop plots from mutation data using the [ProteinPaint](https://proteinpaint.stjude.org/) tool.
+You will learn how to programmatically retrieve mutation data from cBioPortal, reformat it in R, and subsequently input the reformatted mutation data into [ProteinPaint](https://proteinpaint.stjude.org/) to generate interactive lollipop plots suitable for scientific presentations and publications.

 ---
 ## Prerequisites:
-- **Basic familiarity with cBioPortal**: Understand how to navigate studies and identify different data types (e.g., mutation, expression, clinical).
+- **Basic familiarity with cBioPortal**: Ability to navigate and identify suitable studies with mutation data.
 - **A working R environment**: R and RStudio (optional) installed and functional on your system.
-- **Internet access** 😄: Required to install necessary packages, download datasets from cBioPortal and access ProteinPaint website.
+- **Internet access**: Required to install necessary packages, download datasets from cBioPortal and access ProteinPaint website.

 ---
 ## Step 1: Install and Load `cbioportalR`
-The environment setup is quite straightforward and we only need two packages installed in R language.
-One is dyplr and cbioportalR.
-The code chunk below guides you in this part.
+The following two R packages are required: 1) [dplyr](https://dplyr.tidyverse.org/) for data manipulation, and 2) [cbioportalR](https://cran.r-project.org/web/packages/cbioportalR/readme/README.html) for accessing and retrieving genomic datasets from [cBioPortal](https://www.cbioportal.org/).
+After installation, load both packages:
 ```r
 ## Install libraries
 # install.packages("dplyr")